SL vs LT Tires: What You Need to Know Before Airing Down

 A C-rated LT tire rated at 2,800 lbs at 50 PSI, aired down to 25 PSI:

-(25 / 50) x 2,800 = 1,400 lbs per tire
+2,800 x (25 / 50) ^ 0.585 = 2,800 x 0.667 = ~1,868 lbs per tire

-The answer is that C-rated LTs are designed for the same class of vehicles as SL tires.
+Compare that to the SL at 25 PSI giving us 2,332 lbs.
+The C-rated LT is still lower -- and that's intentional.
+C-rated LTs are designed for the same class of vehicles as SL tires.
 The real advantage shows up with D and E-rated LTs on heavier vehicles.
-An E-rated tire at 3,500 lbs max at 80 PSI, aired down to 25 PSI:

-(25 / 80) x 3,500 = 1,094 lbs per tire
+3,500 x (25 / 80) ^ 0.585 = 3,500 x 0.547 = ~1,915 lbs per tire

 The real-world takeaway: LT tires maintain more sidewall structure at low PSI because of physical construction, not just air pressure math.
 The extra plies do work even when the air pressure isn't.

-The Rivian Problem (and Other Heavy Rigs)
+The Rivian Problem (and Other Heavy EVs)

 Now consider the numbers.
 A Rivian R1T weighs roughly 7,100-7,200 lbs.
 The R1S is in the same neighborhood.
 That's before you load the gear vault, put a rooftop tent on, or fill the frunk with recovery gear.